Nottingham-CTU/Custom-Record-Naming/README.md

 * **Per arm (and DAG if used)** operates as *per arm* for arms where the *record name type* does not include the DAG, and as *per arm and DAG* for arms where the *record name type* includes the DAG.
   This can provide more flexibility of naming types for different arms.

-### Custom naming scheme
-The following options apply to each naming scheme defined.
+* **Per arm (and field value if used)** will maintain a separate record counter for each arm, and for each field value within each arm where field value lookup is used.
+* **Per arm (and DAG/field value if used)** will maintain a separate record counter for each arm, and for each DAG and each field value within each arm where the DAG and field value lookup are used, respectively.

+### Restrict DAG name format
+If the DAG name format is restricted, the user will be presented with an error when creating or renaming a DAG with an invalid name.
+This field is optional and can be left blank, which allows users to create DAGs with any name as normal.
+If a DAG is created with a name that is not allowed by any of the record naming schemes, then users in that DAG will be unable to create any records.

+Either select a format restriction from the drop-down list, or choose *Custom* and enter a regular expression.
+Note that it is not necessary to enclose regular expressions in delimiters.

+### Information about DAG name format
+Any text entered here will be displayed on the DAGs page as an information box.
+This can be useful to explain any restrictions on DAG names.

+HTML `<a>` (link) and `<b>` (bold) tags are supported in the information text.

-### Target arm
+### Per-arm settings
-This is the arm of the project to which the naming scheme applies.
-You should define a naming scheme for each arm.
-If the project is not longitudinal or only has one arm, there will be only one arm in the list, which you should select here.
+The following options can be applied to each arm in the project, or to all arms at once by setting the options for the first arm and using the *apply to all arms* checkbox.

 ### Record name type
 This defines how the record name is generated and must consist of a combination of the following
 options:

-* Record number
+* **Record number**<br>
-  * Picked from the appropriate record counter, in accordance with the numbering setting.
+  Picked from the appropriate record counter, in accordance with the numbering setting.
-* User supplied
-  * A value which the user will be prompted for when they create the record.
-* DAG
+* **DAG**<br>
-  * The DAG name (or a subset of the DAG name as defined by the DAG name format and subpattern).
+  The DAG name (or a subset of the DAG name as defined by the DAG name format and subpattern).<br>
-  * DAG cannot be selected on its own.
+  *Note that if the DAG is used without any other options, only one record per DAG can be created.*
+* **User supplied**<br>
+  A value which the user will be prompted for when they create the record.
+* **Timestamp**<br>
+  The current date/time, according to the specified format and timezone.
+* **Field value lookup**<br>
+  A field value from an existing record in the project, which the user will be prompted for when they create the record.

 Select one option or a combination in the desired order.
 The record name will be generated using the components in the selected order, separated by the separator value.

+### Record name prefix
+If set, this value is prepended at the start of the record name.

-### Prompt for user supplied name
+### Record name separator
-The text which will be displayed to the user when they are prompted for the user supplied component of the record name.
-This is required if the user specified option is used.
+If set, this value is inserted between each component of the record name (record number, DAG name, user supplied).
+If only one component is used, this value is ignored.

-### User supplied name format
+### Record name suffix
-This defines the format (regular expression) which the user supplied name must match in order to be accepted.
-This is required if the user specified option is used.
+If set, this value is appended at the end of the record name.

-### Starting number
+### First record number
 This is the first record number that will be used.
 If this is not set, records will be numbered starting from 1.